 Stellar-mass Black Holes

-- We now have a few dozen excellent stellarmass black hole candidates and few people doubt that such objects exist. - There was a "microlensing" event in 1996 that was ascribed to a blackhole gravitationally lensing a background star. - There are various claims that x-ray transients are black holes accreting little bits of stuff.
+- We now have a few dozen excellent stellarmass black hole candidates and few people doubt that such objects exist. - There are also various claims that x-ray transients are black holes accreting little bits of stuff.